Do urban heat islands facilitate tropical species invasions?

 Developing and validating bioenergetics models for Guadalupe Bass (Micropterus treculii)

-Timeline: 2023-2025
+Timeline: 2023-2026

-Collaborators: Preston Bean (TPWD)
+Collaborators: Preston Bean (TPWD), Nate Smith (TPWD)

 Overview: The first objective of this project is to measure in the lab the four essential physiological parameters for Guadalupe bass, which include the temperature- and mass-dependence of consumption and respiration.
 Next, field-based and lab-based measurements of Guadalupe bass growth will be used to validate a bioenergetics model.
 Lastly, the validated bioenergetics model will be used to project and compare prey demand and growth potential across 8,119 perennial inter-confluence stream reaches (hereafter ‘reaches’) spanning the entire geographic range of Guadalupe bass.
 These projections will explore alternative scenarios of temperature (e.g., under climate change and/or spring-flow declines) and prey availability (e.g., altered by competition with other micropterids).